-According to Davison, (2008), children who are orphans in most cases do not have any body to take care and provide for them mostly on issued concerning education and even if they have them these people normally careless about them and not leaving with his/her parents tends to have wishes their parents were alive.
+According to Davison, (2008), students who are orphans in most cases do not have any body to take care and provide for them mostly on issued concerning education and even if they have them these people normally careless about them and not leaving with his/her parents tends to have wishes their parents were alive.
 At times, in case the guardian lacks, the child might not be able to understand that this is due to a genuine reason.
 They wish their parents were alive.
-Wanjohi, (2009).
+(Wanjohi, 2009).

-2.3.3 Environmental factors that contribute to pupils' drop out in primary schools.
+2.3.3 Environmental factors that contribute to students' drop out at ordinary level